mantoni/licy.js/README.md

 ## Features

-- Async creation: Defer function calls until constructor invokes callback
+- Async creation: Function calls are automatically deferred until constructor invokes callback
-- Events: Define types that automatically emit events for method calls
+- Interceptors: Register filters for any function call or event
-- Interceptors: Register filters for methods
+- All function calls are observable and can be intercepted
-- Cleanup: Destroy trees of instances
+- Destroy trees of instances

 ## Install with npm